ebi-jdispatcher/blog/README.md

 ## Generating Markdown tables

 Thanks to [Tables Generator](https://www.tablesgenerator.com/markdown_tables) we can easily generate tables in Markdown.
+Simply follow these steps:

+1. Head to [JDStats](https://www.ebi.ac.uk/Tools/jdstats/), then click on the table headers to hide/show.
+The columns required are:
+`Name`, `Seq.
+Type`, `No. Datasets`, `No. Entries` and `Last Updated`.
+Also click in the `Show 10 rows` and then `All` to show all databases.

+2. Copy & paste the table contents into Excel or Google Spreadsheet.
+It should come up formatted as expected, but make sure cells are not to narrow that the values appear as `########`.

+3. Head to [Tables Generator](https://www.tablesgenerator.com/markdown_tables) and click `File`, then `Paste table data` and copy & paste the copied content here.
+Finally click the `Generate` button.

+4. Copy the generated Markdown table and add it to the post.
+Updated `nan` and empty cells to `1` and that's it!

 ## Compiling CSS styles